alan-turing-institute/fridge/simple_test_azure_deployment.md

 By default, this will deploy a k8s cluster with a single `System` node pool, which runs the default k8s resources like its internal `CoreDNS` pod.
 You can still use this same pool to deploy additional resources if you like, but you may want to add a second `User` pool for other non-system pods (or VMs).

-To add a second pool - optional for testing, but probably best practice, use the Az CLI.
+To add a second pool - optional for testing, but probably best practice - use the Az CLI.

 ```bash
 az aks nodepool add --resource-group YOUR_RESOURCE_GROUP --cluster-name YOUR_CLUSTER_NAME --name YOUR_NODE_NAME --node-count 2 --os-sku Ubuntu --max-pods 110 --node-vm-size Standard_D4ds_v5 --enable-cluster-autoscaler --min-count 2 --max-count 5